 We work with many start-ups here at GreenHouse, so the last piece of advice we’ll leave you with is to make sure you build out your marketing plan in addition to your pitch deck.

 Once your pitch deck gets you in the door, investors want to see that you have a thought-out marketing plan.
-If you are looking for help starting this process, be sure to download our content marketing blueprint template as a jumping off point.
+If you are looking for help starting this process, contact us here.